souvikpramanikgit/project-jenkin/readme.md

 backend server would be started create a new terminal (do not cancel previous terminal) (moving to Frontend directory)

 ```
 cd Frontend
 npm install
 npm start
 ```

-know you can observe frontend in your terminal, please remember to ctrl + C to both the terminals after testing